Wrath of the First Lantern: Main story

 Ganthet remembers when he saw a Green Lantern ring on the Creator of the Universe's finger when there was a huge explosion and Volthoom appears 15 million years ago.
 Simon Baz wakes up and sees Black Hand about to kill him and fights Black Hand off while asking where is Hal Jordan.
 Volthoom captures the Guardians and looks into Ganthet's memory, being interested when he sees Sinestro becoming a Green Lantern and wonders how much power he could take from his life.
 Simon Baz defeats Black Hand and frees the trapped Guardians, but Black Hand uses his ring to send him to the prison where Hal Jordan and Sinestro are.
 On Maltus, Volthoom realizes that his imprisonment has caused his power to decrease: he is unable to truly alter reality.
 However, Volthoom has gained knowledge of Hal Jordan, his friends (Kyle Rayner, Carol Ferris, Guy Gardner, John Stewart, Saint Walker) and his enemies (Atrocitus).
 Volthoom plans to use their life forces to regain his power and remake the universe as he sees fit.

 Simon remembers his encounter with Black Hand, and Sinestro says that if Simon is in the Dead Zone, then Black Hand must have killed him.
 Hal believes Simon is still alive, given that his ring is still shining.
 Sinestro tries to get the ring and nearly kills Simon, but Simon pulls out his gun and shoots him.
 Sinestro is unaffected by the shot, as Tomar-Re (a prisoner) says that anyone with a sufficiently strong will to live.
 Even so, Sinestro still wants to obtain the ring and fight the Guardians.
 He then tells the story of Volthoom to the prisoners while also explaining that the Guardians created the Manhunters.

 Back outside B'dg and the Guardians fight Black Hand in order to try to get Simon back into the realm of the living.
 While the Guardians restrain Black Hand, B'dg uses a beam to manipulate the black ring.
-The Guardians start to bring back Simon, but Simon doesn't want to leave Hal Jordan alone, which causes his power ring to create another duplicate.
+The Guardians start to bring back Simon, but Simon does not want to leave Hal Jordan alone, which causes his power ring to create another duplicate.
 Sinestro and Hal fight once more over who gets to go outside, but when Sinestro manages to conjure an image of Carol Ferris, Hal Jordan is distracted and Sinestro returns, with Simon back on Earth to ask where is Volthoom.
-Tomar-Re tells Hal Jordan that the only way to escape this prison is to become a Black Lantern, and Hal Jordan realizes he cannot wield the Black Lantern ring properly because he's technically alive and wonders if he could escape by "dying".
+Tomar-Re tells Hal Jordan that the only way to escape this prison is to become a Black Lantern, and Hal Jordan realizes he cannot wield the Black Lantern ring properly because he is technically alive and wonders if he could escape by "dying".